Koopman pose predictions for temporally consistent human walking estimations: PRELIMINARIES

 Unrolling equation (\ref{eq:kinematic-relation}) for all joints and links across a sliding window of \emph{K} keyframes, we obtain a graph structure.
 This motivates representing our gait estimation problem using the factor graph formulation.
 A factor graph~\cite{kschischang2001factor} $G=(S,F)$ is a bipartite graph which represents a complex multivariate probabilistic model as a multiplication of simpler models (\emph{factors}).
 Each factor $f_k\in F$ for $k\in K$ depends on a small subset of the system variables (\emph{states}) $s_k\in S$ and encodes the likelihood of $s_k$ given certain external measurements $z_k\in Z$, $f_k(s_k;z_k)$.
 The joint probability $P(S|Z)$ of all the states $S=\{s_k\}$ given all the measurements $Z=\{z_k\}$ can then be expressed as

 The maximum likelihood estimation (MLE) of $S$ is obtained by minimizing the negative log-likelihood of $P(S|Z)$.
-Assuming that factors $f_k$ follow zero-mean Gaussian distributions, one can express the MLE of (\ref{eq:joint-probability}) as the least-squares solution of an optimization problem depending on residuals $\bf{r}_k(S)\in\real{n}$ \cite{loeliger2004introduction},
+Assuming that factors $f_k$ follow zero-mean Gaussian distributions, one can express the MLE of (\ref{eq:joint-probability}) as the least-squares solution of an optimization problem depending on residuals $\bf{r}_k(s_k)\in\real{n}$ \cite{loeliger2004introduction},

 where $\Sigma_k$ corresponds to the noise covariance of the measurement $z_k$ associated to the factor $f_k$.
+The residuals $\bf{r}_k$ express the difference between the measurement $z_k$ and the (possibly nonlinear) measurement function $h_k(s_k)$.

 This representation of the factor graph optimization problem intuitively defines $\Sigma^{-1}_k$ as the \emph{weight} associated to each residual $\bf{r}_k$.
 With this insight, we can use factors that are based on machine learning algorithms, treating their weights (covariance matrices) as design parameters.

 The optimization problem \eqref{eq:optimizatiopn-prob} is generally solved using gradient descent or quasi-Newton methods; this requires computing the gradients of the residuals, which requires finding expressions for the Jacobian algorithms with respect to the optimization variables.